r-lib/mockery/README.md

 This also works with R6 classes and methods.

+###### Depth

-Finally, it's possible to specify the depth of stubbing.
-This is useful if you want to stub a function that isn't called directly by the function you call in you test but is called by a function that function calls.
+It's possible to specify the depth of stubbing.
+This is useful if you want to stub a function that isn't called directly by the function you call in your test, but is instead called by a function that that function calls.

 In the example below, the function `g` is both called directly from `r`, which we call from the test, and from `f`, which `r` calls.
 By specifying a depth of